 Other Elements to Consider

-Other coil characteristics can affect the feel and cost of an innerspring.
+When it comes to c, keep in mind how other coil characteristics can affect the feel and cost of an innerspring.
 Let’s break down each of these in more detail.

 Are more coils better?
 Not always!
 Sometimes a higher coil count is just a marketing tactic to make you think a bed has all the bells and whistles.
 The average coil count of an innerspring mattress falls between 500 to 1,000– a coil count above 1,000 hasn’t yet been proven to increase comfort, support, or durability.